 The forensic report submitted to the court states that none of the defendants showed signs of regular homosexual activities.

-Advocacy groups such as New York-based Human Rights Watch have condemned prosecutions of homosexuals in Egypt, and also condemned the controversial anal tests carried out on them.
+Advocacy groups such as New York-based Human Rights Watch have condemned the controversial anal tests carried out on suspected gays.

 "This is amazing and unprecedented in Egypt," said Scott Long, a human rights activist who attended the trial, after the verdict was issued.